COLUMBIA, S.C. — Incumbent Howard Duvall is headed to a runoff against rival Sara Middleton for one of Columbia's at-large city council seats.

 In unofficial numbers, Duvall led Middleton 44 to 36 percent.
 Dylan Gunnels was third at 12 percent, while while Amadeo Geere was fourth at 8 percent.

-Middleton and Duvall will meet in a runoff in two weeks.
+Middleton and Duvall will meet in a runoff on Tuesday, Nov.
+19.

 Duvall was first elected to City Council in 2016.
 During his tenure, Duvall has chaired the city's Technology Committee and been a member of the Arts & HIstoric Preservation Committee and Administrative Policy Committee.